-We believe our brand recognition is an important differentiator, and we maintain trademarks on "AerSale", and on certain branded product offerings (e.g.; AerSafe ® active through 2031, AerTrak ® active through 2024).
+We believe our brand recognition is an important differentiator, and we maintain trademarks on "AerSale", and on certain branded product offerings (e.g., AerSale® active into 2031, AerSafe® active into 2031, AerTrak® active into 2024).

-While we hold no patents, we significantly benefit from an extensive array of proprietary intellectual property pertaining to market intelligence, transactional data history, and price modelling techniques, in addition to a wide range of product design, engineering, manufacturing, repair, modification and MRO procedures.
+While we hold no patents, we significantly benefit from an extensive array of proprietary intellectual property pertaining to market intelligence, transactional data history, and price modeling techniques, in addition to a wide range of product design, engineering, manufacturing, repair, modification and MRO procedures.